natemc/qicq/README.md

 cout << 2/L2(x+y)/3 << '\n'; // 5
 ```

-Adding support for monadic (unary) function objects in general requires c++17's is_callable trait, but the qicq function objects all support similar syntax:
+Adding support for monadic (unary) function objects in general requires c++17's ```is_callable``` trait, but the qicq function objects all support similar syntax:

 ```
 cout << til/5 << '\n'; // 0 1 2 3 4
 ```

-Beware, however: C++ precedence rules still apply, and you will often have to use ().
+Beware, however: C++ precedence rules still apply, and you will sometimes find it easier to use ().

 ## Right-to-left expression evaluation

-With C++ precedence and associativity rules, you can force right-to-left evaluation with compound assignment; qicq supports this with the /= operator:
+With C++ precedence and associativity rules, you can force right-to-left evaluation with compound assignment; qicq supports this with the ```/=``` operator:

 ```
 auto x = sum/=7/take/=1.0/7; // x is not quite 1.0
 ```

-Keep in mind that compound assignment has lower precedence than all other operators except the comma operator.
-So, when using /= you will sometimes need () around the subexpression:
+Keep in mind that the only opereator with lower precedence than the assignment operators is the comma operator.
+So, when using ```/=``` you will sometimes need () around the subexpression:

 ```
 cout << (sum/=7/take/=1.0/7) << '\n';